-Patio Pavers on Concrete: 7 Checks Before You Install
+Patio Pavers on Concrete: Ideas and 7 Checks

-Yes, you can lay patio pavers on concrete if the slab is structurally sound, has no active movement, and drains away from the house.
+You can lay patio pavers on concrete if the slab is structurally sound, has no active movement, and water drains away from the house.

 | Pavers over concrete may work when | Do not cover the slab when |